Volunteering FAQs

 Can I volunteer if I am under 18?

-You need to be over 17 years old and live locally if you would like to become a volunteer for The Hillingdon Hospitals NHS Foundation Trust.
+You need to be over 17 years old and live locally if you would like to become a volunteer for our Trust.
 If you would like more information about these roles, please look at our available roles on goassemble.com.

 How long and how often can I volunteer?

-Volunteers must meet the minimum criteria of volunteering which is up to 4 hours a week for a period 4 months.
+Volunteers must meet the minimum criteria of volunteering which is up to four hours a week for a period 4 months.
 (It was previously one year before the pandemic).

 What will happen to my benefits if I volunteer?